 Then the beta happened.

 Last Tuesday, misfortune paired these peers as competitors.
-Battlefield 1 believers flooded the multiplayer servers to sample the beta’s antique firearms and vehicles.
+Battlefield 1 believers flooded the multiplayer servers to sample the demo’s antique firearms and vehicles.
 Although some are too reliable or precise to be period accurate, Verdun emphasizes authenticity in its rival’s stead.

 The allure’s obvious.
 Players confront the claustrophobia of foreign trenches, the weapon sway that impairs one’s aim, the trauma of bullets shaving metal slivers off life-saving helmets.
 You’ll hunker in the muck with equally green allies while your adversaries brave the bromide gas and barbed wire of No Man’s Land, waiting for a shrill whistle to permeate the air.
 Is that the signal?
 Are those friendly reinforcements, or is death knocking at your door?